kaankutluturk/Lab-3/README.md

 # Lab III

-This repo organizes the "Lab III" handouts into a clean, repeatable structure and starts the work for each lab part (write-ups + commands + artifacts).
+This repo organizes the "Lab III" handouts into a clean, repeatable structure and starts the work for each lab part.

 ## Contents